mim/mim.github.io/t/cisc3620/lectures/02b-openGlBarn.md

   * The OpenGL API and the graphics card are implemented as a _pipeline_.
     * Possibly familiar from computer architecture
-  * Calls to the OpenGL functions will often
+  * Calls to OpenGL functions will often
     * put data (e.g., vertices) into one end of a pipeline
     * where they undergo transformations of various sorts
     * and finally emerge at the other end (e.g., as pixels)